postsharp/Metalama.Documentation/content/quickstart/using-aspects/adding-aspects-in-bulk.md

 [!code-csharp[](../../../code/DebugDemo/Entities.cs)]

-It will show that `[Log]` aspect is applied to all of the public method as shown below
+It will show that `[Log]` aspect is applied to all of the public methods as shown below

 ![](../../images/../using-aspects/images/../../quickstart/using-aspects/images/aspects_added_to_many_types.png)

-## Example: Adding more aspects using the same Fabric
+## Example 2: Adding more aspects using the same Fabric
 For each project, it is recommended to have only one project fabric.

 > [!WARNING]